-This page briefly describes some weird issues you may encounter in the .NET Framework, with links to more detailed discussions.
+This page describes some weird issues you may encounter in the .NET Framework.
 My criterion for selecting these issues was my bafflement when I encountered them.

 Additionally, there are some weird .NET performance issues that I discuss elsewhere.
 User-defined value types can be surprisingly slow due to inadequate CLR JIT optimizers; and WPF drawing performance can be improved by disabling anti-aliasing and freezing all eligible objects.

 If you look at a Visual Studio solution file, you’ll find that the .NET platform identifier for “pick x86 or x64 at runtime” is spelled

 Any CPU – note the space!
 But if you look at a Visual Studio project file, the equivalent platform identifier is spelled

 This is not because MSBuild ignores embedded spaces, as you will discover when you try to target